Elena Phrydas, BA (Hons), MA, MBACP (Reg.)

 Brunswick Park Road

-Hello, my name is Elena and I offer face-to-face long and short term psychotherapy in North London.
+I offer face-to-face long and short term psychotherapy in North London.

 People come to therapy from all walks of life and for many different reasons.
 One thing they have in common is that they are all seeking understanding and change and want to find ways to lead more harmonious and fulfilling lives.
 Clients often express feeling stuck, unsettled and confused about how this can be achieved and as a result experience inner-conflict with themselves and their environment.
 This can naturally lead to feelings of anxiety, depression and many other symptoms of "disorder".

 As a person-centred therapist my practice is largely influenced by the principles and philosophies of the person-centred approach.
 This means that the person is central to the direction and pace of the therapeutic process.
-I am interested to learn about you as a whole person; to learn the roots of your current issues within the context of your life rather than focusing solely on the symptoms that they cause.
+I am interested to learn about you as a whole person; to grasp the context of your current issues within the context of your life rather than focusing solely on the symptoms that they cause.
 I understand these symptoms to be a part of your personal experience - a way to cope with our environment that often provides crucial insights.

 I work holistically which means that I invite the emotional, psychological, environmental and spiritual – so essentially all aspects of you into the room.
-I regard each person as unique with the right to be truly understood and respected.
+I regard each person as unique with the right to be truly heard and understood.
 For many clients this experience alone can be deeply therapeutic and empowering.
 A central part of my approach is a commitment to creating a safe and confidential space where you can express and explore parts of you in the presence of a therapist who is sensitive, attentive and empathic.

 I welcome any questions you may have and look forward to hearing from you.